 Amanda joined the Board in July 2022 as an independent Non-Executive Director.
-She is a Non-Executive Director of Entain plc and Manchester Airport Group, and was formerly the Chief Human Resources Officer of Hiscox Limited, and was a Non-Executive Director and Chair of the Remuneration Committee of Micro Focus International PLC.
+She is Remuneration Chair of Entain plc and Manchester Airport Group, and was formerly the Chief Human Resources Officer of Hiscox Limited, and was a Non-Executive Director and Chair of the Remuneration Committee of Micro Focus International PLC.
 She previously held senior executive roles with Whitbread Group PLC, PepsiCo, Inc and Mars, Inc. Amanda is Chair of the Remuneration Committee.